pivotal-cf/docs-book-compliance-tools/README.md

-#  Add-Ons for PCF Documentation Book
+#  Caliper Add-On for PCF Documentation Book

-This project can create and publish the documentation for Add-Ons for PCF as a web application.
+This project can create and publish the documentation for Caliper Add-on for PCF as a web application.

 **Note:** For specific information about Caliper book and branches, see the [Caliper content repo readme](https://github.com/pivotal-cf/docs-addon-compliance-tools/blob/master/README.md).